Joshua-Anderson/rpi-selfhost-docker/README.md

 ## Todo

-- I have to build my own caddy container because there is no offical arm7l docker container yet.
-  The caddy docker team is working on a multi-arch build [here](https://github.com/caddyserver/caddy-docker/issues/9).
-  Since I'm using the same dockerfile, migrating when they release an offical image should be easy.
 - Setup automated encrypted offsite backups.
 - Setup minio/caddy for serving static files.
 - Setup a coredns server to act as a dns-over-tls proxy for the network.